SereneRuby12/Custom-Entities-lib/documentation.md

 ### :white_check_mark: int id new_custom_purchasable_back(function(entity) set_func, function(entity, custom_ent_info) updatefunc, int toreplace_custom_id, bool flammable)

-(WIP) Spawns a rock, and changes some of the properties to make it look like a backpack, spawns the toreplace entity when the item isn't a shop item anymore (bought, shopkeeper angered, etc.)
+Spawns a rock, and changes some of the properties to make it look like a backpack, spawns the toreplace entity when the item isn't a shop item anymore (bought, shopkeeper angered, etc.)

-Flammable backpacks work, but shopkeepers don't shoot when is touched by magmaman.

 The custom item that will replace it must have a ent_type assinged (custom backpacks have ITEM_JETPACK by default).